BoltzExchange/boltz-backend/docs/api.md

 - `status`: status of the swap
 - `transaction`: in case of a reverse swap the lockup transaction details are not in the response of the call which creates the swap.
 Therefore, the events `transaction.mempool` and `transaction.confirmed` contain it
     - `id`: id of the lockup transaction
-    - `hex`: hex encoded lockup transaction
+    - `hex`: hex encoded lockup transaction (only set for transactions on UTXO based chains)
-    - `eta`: if the status is `transaction.mempool`, this value is the estimated time of arrival (ETA) in blocks of when the transaction will be confirmed
+    - `eta`: if the status is `transaction.mempool`, this value is the estimated time of arrival (ETA) in blocks of when the transaction will be confirmed (only set for transactions on UTXO based chains)
+- `zeroConfRejected`: set to `true` for Swaps with the status `transaction.mempool` and a lockup transaction that is not eligible for 0-conf
+- `failureReason`: set if the status indicates that the Swap failed and the status itself would be ambiguous

 **Examples:**